 Madrid is a mecca for great food.
 With a tapas’ bar on almost every corner, it’s not hard to find a good place to eat.
-In recent years, new restaurants have been turning up, straying from traditional Spanish cuisine and betting on lighter and more avant guard ways of preparing and presenting it, without losing an ounce of its true essence.
-I was very fortunate to stumble upon one of these great food sanctuaries: Taberna Marcano, specializing in Basque cuisine, located in the centric neighborhood of El Retiro, away from crowds and tourists.
+In recent years, new restaurants have been turning up, straying from traditional Spanish cuisine and betting on lighter and more avantguard ways of preparing and presenting it, without losing an ounce of its true essence.
+I was very fortunate to stumble upon one of these great food sanctuaries: Marcano, specializing in Basque cuisine, located in the centric neighborhood of El Retiro, away from crowds and tour

 As soon as you’re served a glass, a lovely tapa comes your way.
-Not just any tapa but something Marcano, who worked with renowned chef Arzak, concocts that very same day.
+Not just any tapa but something Marcano, who’s worked with renowned chef Arzak, concocts that very same day.
 I chose a glass of red wine: Tamaral Roble form Ribera del Duero and along came some gazpacho topped with a shrimp.
 Confused, I asked myself “Did I order this?”
-It didn’t matter, it looked so delicious that I couldn’t turn it down: a bowl of silky goodness that came totally unexpected.
-Soon after, the waitress brought me a small serving of aceitunas marinadas, olives seasoned with paprika and then some hearty white beans topped with a sardine.
+It didn’t matter, it looked so delicious that I couldn’t turn it down, a bowl of silky goodness that came totally unexpected.
+Soon after, the waitress brought me a small serving of aceitunas marinadas (olives seasoned with paprika) followed by some hearty white beans topped with a sardine.
 I was in tapas heaven!

 I could’ve easily been satisfied with this experience and called it a day.
-But the lovely atmosphere and the choices of appetizers and entrees were highly tempting.
-So, as an appetizer I opted for the tuna tartare, freshly diced tuna marinated in a light soy sauce complemented with creamy avocado and dainty dollops of caviar.
+But the lovely atmosphere and the choices of appetizers and entrées were highly tempting.
+I opted for the tuna tartare, freshly diced tuna marinated in a light soy sauce complemented with creamy avocado and dainty dollops of caviar.
 I also had to try the croquetas, small croquettes made with rich bechamel and nutty boletus mushrooms.
-As an entrée, came one of the main staples of high Basque cuisine: Merluza braseada con guiso de cocochas, braised melt in your mouth hake fillet served in a light broth with cocochas: small morsels of the most tender part of this fish: its cheeks.
+As an entrée I had one of the main staples of high Basque cuisine: Merluza braseada con guiso de cocochas, braised melt in your mouth hake fillet served in a light broth with cocochas: small morsels of the most tender part of this fish: its cheeks.
 Absolutely exquisite!

 Marcano treats his food with the same grace and respect as he treats his clients.
 Impeccably presented orders are served diligently and carefully, cutlery is replaced with every dish and as far as table linens go, no detail is spared.

-Right before I finished my entree, I looked up and noticed how he tirelessly works behind the counter immersed in his own world , raising his head only to make sure everyone is content.
-He knows we are and gives us a big smile in return.
+Right before I finished my entrée, I looked up and noticed how he tirelessly works behind the counter immersed in his own world , raising his head only to make sure everyone is content.
+He sees we are and gives us a big smile in return.
 It’s like eating at home, only with a much more exciting menu than that of your mother’s.

 After this delectable feast, I dared to go for something sweet: the Milhojas de naranja y frambuesas which turned out to be as light as it promised.
 Thin layers of homemade phyllo dough covered with an orange crème anglaise and fresh raspberries.
-That was all I needed but under someone’s recommendation, I took a bite of the Flan de Queso which was no less delightful.
+That was all I needed but someone recommended I take a bite of the Flan de Queso which was no less delightful.
 A velvety custard made with fresh cream cheese in a light syrup.
-To top it off, I accepted a glass of Patxarán, a rather sweet Basque digestif made with sloe berries which proved to be the perfect ending to an exceptionally perfect meal.
+To top it off, I accepted a small glass of Patxarán, a rather sweet Basque digestif made with sloe berries which proved to be the perfect ending to an exceptionally perfect meal.

 Prices range between 16 and 50 euros